jsxgraph/jsxgraph/plugins/moodle/readme.txt

 Using the JSXGraph filter makes it a lot easier to embed JSXGraph constructions into moodle online documents.

 Caution:
-The current vrsion has to be regarded as a pre alpha development version.
+The current version has to be regarded as a pre alpha development version.
 Use with caution!

 Installation: (by Moodle Admin)
 1. Upload the complete folder "jsxgraph" into the folder  moodle-->filter